Preparing for Your Epilepsy Monitoring Unit Admission

 Call for appointment:410-328-4323 410-328-4323

-Also, please remember that this is a non-smoking institution.
+Please remember that this is a non-smoking institution.
 We may prescribe a nicotine patch if medically needed.
-Should you have any other questions about your stay here at the University of Maryland Medical Center, please do not hesitate to contact us at 410-328-6266.

 While You're Being Monitored

 Some seizures may cause injury.
 You need to be within the range of the camera as much as possible because we need to see your seizure activities.

 Your video and EEG are monitored by staff onsite and at the Downtown Campus EMU, where our team reviews data for all patients undergoing EMU testing.

 You cannot leave your room unless you are being sent for a special test, like an X-ray or scan.